Skip to content

 Board Member

-He was a Director and Chair of Audit and Risk Committee of the Federal Reserve Bank of New York from 2011- 2020.
-Mr. Hutchins also served President Clinton in both the transition and the White House as a special advisor on economic and health-care policy.
+Mr. Hutchins was a director and chair of the Audit and Risk Committee of the Federal Reserve Bank of New York from 2011-2020.
+He served President Clinton in both the transition and the White House as a special advisor on economic and healthcare policy.
+He was also a director of the Harvard Management Company for a decade and co-chairman of Harvard University’s $9B capital campaign.

 Mr. Hutchins has published essays on economic and public policy in the Wall Street Journal, New York Times, Washington Post, Financial Times, Fortune and Foreign Affairs.
 He is also a Fellow of the American Academy of Arts and Sciences.